-- A call gives its holder the right to buy a number of the underlying asset by paying a strike price. - A put gives its holder the right to sell a number of the underlying asset for the strike price. - An embedded option has to be traded along with the underlying asset. - How to price options?
+- A call gives its holder the right to buy a number of the underlying asset by paying a strike price. - A put gives its holder the right to sell a number of the underlying asset for the strike price. - How to price options?